Updated: Mar 24

-When New Jersey Real Estate Agents Kelly Knight and her colleague Carol Apprendi were given a mere 4 months to prepare 121 Beverly Road, a short sale for the spring market, they knew that they were in for an incredibly unique challenge.
+When New Jersey Real Estate Agents Kelly Knight and her colleague Carol Apprendi were given a mere 4 months to prepare 121 Beverly Road, they knew that they were in for an incredibly unique challenge.

 The previous owners of the Montclair home had left the state months earlier, and there were no funds available to contribute to renovations and staging.
 This ultimately led Knight and Appendi to take on this "extreme experiment," setting out to make 121 Beverly Road a dream home to potential buyers.
 With an invested budget of $5000, the average cost to hire a team of professional home stagers, Knight and Appendi confronted the project head-on.